MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/quickstart.md

 ## Download and set up Party SDK

-Like the PlayFab SDKs, we have Party SDKs for different platforms and game engines.
+There are Party SDKs for different platforms and game engines.
 Select and download the one that you need.
 For download links, see [Party SDKs](party-sdks.md).

 After installing the SDK, you might want to run a sample to see how Party works before you start writing code.
 To download a sample, go to [Party samples](party-samples.md).